sidalton/streamity/README.md

 # streamity
-A custom shell script tool that starts services for streaming with Bash.
+A custom shell script for use with Bash to start two instances of OBS as well as a `dvgrab` pipe to `ffmpeg` to create an easily-usable DV video device.

 ## Installation
 Change the directories to the streamity folder to make installation easier.